 Who are ONE members?

-ONE is a global grassroots movement of nearly 8 million people from every walk of life and from across the political spectrum.
+ONE is a global grassroots movement of more than 8 million people from every walk of life and from across the political spectrum.
 They’re artists and activists, faith and business leaders, students and scientists, all coming together because something can and should be done about extreme poverty and injustice.

 ONE’s tagline has always been: “We’re not asking for your money, we’re asking for your voice.”
 ONE members support our work by using their voices – and their political clout – to persuade their government representatives to support effective programs that spur development and are making a real, measurable difference in the fight against extreme poverty and disease.